 Nu230 Pediatric Nursing 4 credits

 This is a portion of the capstone course of the entry-level Nursing program.
-Students are introduced to the healthcare of the pediatric population.
-Students demonstrate the ability to apply the nursing process to care for pediatric individuals and families.
-Skill development reflects those psychomotor skills necessary for technical nursing care and skills necessary for critical thinking, therapeutic communication and teaching/learning, with an introduction to leadership skills.
-In this course, students are introduced to the practice of nursing in the home and community based settings.
-At the completion of this course, students are poised to become caring and reflective members of the profession of nursing.
-The problem-solving process, the nursing process and the ability to think critically continue to be developed in each Nursing course.
-The evaluation of the healthcare of the pediatric population with an increased focus on family-centered care across the lifespan.
-Teaching methods include lecture/ discussion/group work, audiovisual materials, case-study assignments, reading assignments, clinical experiences, nursing care plans, summaries, and semester projects/cumulative portfolio.
-3 credit hours of classroom and 1 credit hours of clinical (90 hours of clinical per semester).
-Prerequisite: Nu200 and Nu201 with a minimum grade of C+.
+Students are introduced to the healthcare practices for the pediatric population, with increased focus on family-centered care across the life span.
+In the clinical setting, students demonstrate an ability to apply the Nursing process to the care of individuals and families.
+Skill development reflects those psychomotor skills necessary for technical Nursing care and skills necessary for critical thinking, therapeutic communication and teaching/learning, with an introduction to leadership skills.
+In this course, students are introduced to the practice of Nursing in the home and community-based settings.
+At the completion of this course, students are poised to become caring and reflective members of the profession of Nursing.
+(90 clinical hours per semester.)
+Prerequisites: Nu200 and Nu201 with a minimum grade of C+; Nu210 and Nu250 with a minimum grade of C+.